elastic/elasticsearch-net-example/README.md

 nusearch-old nusearch-25-07-2016-05-58-12 -      -             -
 ```

-You should see our swapping routing keeps a maximum of two older version around and points `nusearch` to the latest.
+You should see our swapping routing keeps a maximum of two older versions of the index around and points `nusearch` to the latest.

 <hr />